valeriabenetti/sso_provider/README.md

 # SSO Provider with OAuth2 Implementation
 ### Overview
 This project aims to create a Single Sign-On (SSO) provider using OAuth2 protocol, allowing multiple applications to authenticate users with a single username and password.
-The project includes a Proof of Concept application (sso_consumer) to demonstrate integration with the SSO provider.
+The project should include a Proof of Concept application (sso_consumer) to demonstrate integration with the SSO provider.

 ### Requirements
 - Ruby on Rails